OutofAi/LoRAEdit/README.md

 ## 🙏 Acknowledgments

+We would like to express our sincere gratitude to [Wan2.1](https://github.com/Wan-Video/Wan2.1) for open-sourcing their powerful Image-to-Video model, which serves as the foundation for our work.

 This project is built upon [diffusion-pipe](https://github.com/tdrussell/diffusion-pipe) by tdrussell.
-We gratefully acknowledge their excellent work in providing a solid foundation for pipeline parallel training of diffusion models.
+We gratefully acknowledge their excellent work in providing a solid foundation for memory-efficient training of diffusion models.

 The SAM2 GUI interface in this project references code from [SAM2-GUI](https://github.com/YunxuanMao/SAM2-GUI) by YunxuanMao.
 We thank them for their contribution to the SAM2 community with their intuitive interface design.